GORILLA TREKKING IN UGANDA & RWANDA, BWINDI FOREST, GORILLA SAFARI TOURS

 Which Gorilla Trekking Company Should I Hire?

-Amakula African Safaris.
+African Safaris in Amakula.
 In Uganda and Rwanda, there are numerous gorilla safari tour operators.
 Price, availability of gorilla permits, online reviews and recommendations on various websites are all factors to consider when selecting a tour company.

 Where Should I Stay?